 Construction is expected to begin in February and be completed in the fall.
 The project will expand waiting areas to provide patients and their family members and more privacy during admission.

-“The ongoing alliance between Seton Highland Lakes Hospital and the Highland Lakes Health Fund is what a community like ours is all about,” said Cary Johnson, director, Highland Lakes Health Fund.
-“Convenient access to quality health care such as that provided by Seton Highland Lakes Hospital is evidence of the great things that can be accomplished when a group of individuals come together to work toward such a worthwhile goal.”
+“The ongoing alliance between Ascension Seton Highland Lakes Hospital and the Highland Lakes Health Fund is what a community like ours is all about,” said Cary Johnson, director, Highland Lakes Health Fund.
+“Convenient access to quality health care such as that provided by Ascension Seton Highland Lakes Hospital is evidence of the great things that can be accomplished when a group of individuals come together to work toward such a worthwhile goal.”

-Said Arie Dejong, administrator and chief operating officer, Seton Highland Lakes Hospital and vice president, Seton Family of Hospitals, “We are grateful for this gift which, in combination with other generous contributions from our friends and neighbors, ensures Seton Highland Lakes will continue to provide the patients we serve with access to quality care close to home.”
+Said Arie Dejong, administrator and chief operating officer, Ascension Seton Highland Lakes Hospital and vice president, Ascension Seton Family of Hospitals, “We are grateful for this gift which, in combination with other generous contributions from our friends and neighbors, ensures Ascension Seton Highland Lakes will continue to provide the patients we serve with access to quality care close to home.”

 Ascension Seton Highland Lakes Hospital, a member of the Ascension Seton, is a Level IV, 25-bed acute care Critical Access Hospital that provides comprehensive, state-of-the-art health care service to residents in Burnet, Llano, Blanco and Lampasas counties, as well as parts of Williamson and Travis counties.
 Ascension Seton Highland Lakes offers 24-hour emergency care, diagnostic and treatment services plus home health and hospice services.
 For primary and preventive healthcare services, Ascension Seton Highland Lakes operates health care centers for patients in Burnet, Marble Falls, Bertram, Lampasas, and coming soon in Kingsland, in addition to the Ascension Seton Heart Institute.